ASJ3/CarND_Term1_P5/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
-The video took a fairly long time to process in it entirety, which made experimentation of parameter more difficult.
-I even tried to run my pipeline on the AWS EC2 instance I used in previous projects, but didn't see much of an improvement, which leads to think that the software method used is not optimized for parallel processing.
+The video took a fairly long time to process in its entirety, which made experimentation of parameter more difficult.
+I even tried to run my pipeline on the AWS EC2 instance I used in previous projects, but didn't see much of an improvement, which leads me to think that the software method used might not be optimized for parallel processing.
 This is a big problem in a real-word situation, where cars need to be recognized in real time.

 I also do not know how the SVM model would react under different wheather or lighting conditions (i.e. rain, snow, nightime), although I believe this could be solved by either using additional training data, or training different SVM models for different conditions (i.e. one model trained for night time).